FOUNDING DIRECTOR THEODORE M. HAGELIN

 LL.M., Harvard UniversityResume

-Professor Hagelin is an expert in technology innovation law.
-He teaches Technology Commercialization Law, and is the Founder and Director of the Technology Commercialization Research Center (TCRC), one of the first law school technology commercialization clinical programs in the U.S. Professor Hagelin has also taught Patent Law and Computer Law.
-His excellence in teaching has been recognized by the Kauffman Foundation by naming him a Kauffman Professor of Entrepreneurship and Innovation.
-Professor Hagelin has been issued two patents in the field of intellectual property valuation.
-He has recently published a casebook titled: Technology Innovation Law and Practice
+Professor Hagelin was an expert in technology innovation law.
+He taught Technology Commercialization Law, and was the Founder and Director of the Technology Commercialization Research Center (TCRC), one of the first law school technology commercialization clinical programs in the U.S. Professor Hagelin also taught Patent Law and Computer Law.
+His excellence in teaching was recognized by the Kauffman Foundation by naming him a Kauffman Professor of Entrepreneurship and Innovation.
+Professor Hagelin was issued two patents in the field of intellectual property valuation.
+He also published a casebook titled: Technology Innovation Law and Practice

 (LexisNexis, 2012).
-He has also written numerous law review articles in the areas patent law and intellectual property valuation.
+He wrote numerous law review articles in the areas patent law and intellectual property valuation.
 One of Professor Hagelin’s articles was recently cited by the Federal Circuit Court of Appeals in the case of Uniloc v.
 Microsoft (2011) in support of the court’s rejection of the 25% Rule in calculating patent infringement damages.

-Professor Hagelin serves as the Director of the New York State Science & Technology Law Center (NYS STLC).
+Professor Hagelin served as the Director of the New York State Science & Technology Law Center (NYS STLC) from it's founding until May of 2013.
 Syracuse University College of Law has been selected as the NYS STLC for three consecutive, three year terms by the New York State Economic Development Agency.
 The mission of the NYS STLC is to provide legal education, research, information and support services to the research centers supported by New York State.serve as New York State’s primary resource for research relating to science and technology commercialization.
-Professor Hagelin has supervised over 120 research projects on the commercial development of early-stage technologies on behalf of universities, federal research laboratories, technology development organizations, and large, medium, small and start-up companies.
+Professor Hagelin supervised over 120 research projects on the commercial development of early-stage technologies on behalf of universities, federal research laboratories, technology development organizations, and large, medium, small and start-up companies.
 These research projects have provided excellent learning experiences for students who later go on to careers in patent prosecution, patent litigation, and intellectual property transactions, having a keen appreciation of the importance of all aspects of the technology commercialization process.
 In addition, the client organizations for whom these research projects have been undertaken receive invaluable information and analysis from an independent, objective and expert source.